Borshchiv: Early history

 Borshchiv has been mentioned under its name as the Dudinski family manor since 1456.
-In 1629 the town, which at that time belonged to the Kingdom of Poland, was granted a Magdeburg charter, and the coat of arms, which was the symbol of the House of Vasa.
+In 1629 the town, which at that time belonged to the Kingdom of Poland, was granted a Magdeburg charter, and the coat of arms, which was the symbol of the House of Vasa - Vase.
 Between 1672 and 1683, the town was controlled by Ottoman Turks (see Polish–Ottoman War (1672–76)) as part of Podolia Eyalet.
 It was nominally ruled by Ottomans between 1683 and 1699 and ravaged by Poles and Turks in this period.
 After the Treaty of Karlowitz, it was returned to Poland.
 After the First Partition of Poland in 1772, the town was annexed by the Habsburg Empire.
 From 1809 until 1815, it was controlled by the Russian Empire and then returned to Austrian rule.

 20th century

 Between 1914 and 1917, it was occupied by Russian troops.
-From 1919 to September 1939, it belonged to Poland, and due to proximity of the Polish-Soviet border, a Border Protection Corps Battalion Borszczow was stationed here.
+From 1919 to September 1945, it belonged to Poland, and due to proximity of the Polish-Soviet border, a Border Protection Corps Battalion Borszczów was stationed here.
 In the Second Polish Republic, Borshchiv was the seat of a county (powiat) in Tarnopol Voivodeship.

-During World War II, in September 1939, the town was annexed by the Soviet Union.
+During World War II, in September 1939, the town was occupied by the Soviet Union.
 A local newspaper has been published since October 1939.

 It was also occupied by the Axis troops in July 1941 and several mass executions of Jews were carried out in the town.
 In April 1942, the Borshchiv Jewish ghetto was established.
 Between the spring and summer of 1943, approximately 400 Jews were sent to the Ivanovka camp and more than 2,300 Jews were shot in the Jewish cemetery.

+During World War II, there was no direct attack on the city by UPA terrorists, but 35 civilian residents were killed by Bandera nationalists, mainly while traveling to nearby villages.

+After the annexation of eastern Poland on August 16, 1945, the city found itself within the borders of the USSR, and the Polish majority was forcibly relocated to the west.

-In 1968 the population was 8,600 people, there was a sugar factory, a dairy plant, а tobacco factory and distillery.
+In 1968 the population was 8,600 people, there was a sugar factory, a dairy plant, a tobacco factory and distillery.

-In January 1989, the population was 11,306 people, and there was a sugar factory, a cheese factory, а tobacco factory and distillery.
+In January 1989, the population was 11,306 people, and there was a sugar factory, a cheese factory, a tobacco factory and distillery.